ilongaelton/belly-button-challenge/README.md

-##Module 14 Challenge
+## Module 14 Challenge

-##Instructions
+## Instructions
 Use the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.

-Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+Create a horizontal bar chart with a drop-down menu to display the top 10 OTUs found in that individual.

 Use sample_values as the values for the bar chart.